Brand development that increases sales velocity, guaranteed.

 The language consumers encounter, whether auditory or written, plays a vital role in successful rebranding.
 From the package design to the marketing strategy, the messages you convey and how you articulate them through your brand voice make a significant difference in memorability and the level of brand value consumers hold for your company and its products.

 While visual rebranding is often the first aspect that comes to mind during rebranding, it enhances your various communication channels.
-Visual rebranding applies to every aspect of the look, from creating a new logo on the product to overhauling how it appears on the website.
+Visual rebranding applies to every aspect of the look, from creating a new logo on the product to overhauling how it appears on the website as detailed in the ultimate guide to website rebranding.

 Brands shouldn’t leave validation to how the media, existing customers, and the target market feel about the new brand presentation.
 Confirming the impact comes through continuous and rigorous rebrand testing.
 At SmashBrand, we perform package design tests to ensure maximum recall for the brand name and purchase intent for new customers.